-I fail to see how Education Minister Ong Ye Kung can state barefaced that there is no discrimination against the lesbian, gay, bisexual, transgender and queer (LGBTQ) community in Singapore when section 377A remains on the statute books.
+I fail to see how Education Minister Ong Ye Kung can state barefaced that there is no discrimination against the lesbian, gay, bisexual and transgender (LGBT) community in Singapore when Section 377A remains on the statute books.

 The logical view is this.
 Section 377A affects the rights to safety on the part of the gay community while doing nothing to really further the aims of the conservative band – why keep it in the statute books?

 The issue with gay rights provokes a very emotional response from both sides of the fence.

 In the case of the gay community, it is their right to lawfully exist while from the view of the conservatives, it is simply a right to be considered “morally right”.
 Which is more important?
 The right to lawfully exist or the right to be “morally right”?

 The government being logical by necessity should really be able to see this.
 I have already established that the retention of Section 377A serves little or no purpose in the furtherance of the conservative agenda.

 Perhaps the government can put this issue to bed by holding a referendum like Ireland.
 That way, we will know the true will of the people once and for all.